AnthropologieBiblique/Unbound2md/Bibles/VG/Acts of the Apostles/VG Ac 23.md

 ---
+aliases :
+- Acts of the Apostles 23
+- Actes 23
-aliases : Ac 23
+- Ac 23
+- Acts of the Apostles 23
 tags : Bible/Ac/23
 ---

-# Chapitre 23
+# Acts of the Apostles 23

 ###### 1
 Intendens autem in concilium Paulus ait : Viri fratres, ego omni conscientia bona conversatus sum ante Deum usque in hodiernum diem.